Mapping NIC to GPU NUMA Node#

 |

-To correlate the PCI BDF of the NIC to the name of the NIC, as listed in the last column in the table above, use the commands:
+Finally, run the following loop to map each NIC PCI BDF to the name of the NIC, as listed in the last column in the table above, ensuring correct identification of network interfaces:

 ls -l ${iface}/device